Medically reviewed by Drugs.com. Last updated on July 31, 2019.

 Preparing for an appointment

 Make an appointment with your doctor if you have any signs or symptoms that worry you.
-If you're thought to have cervical cancer, you may be referred to a doctor who specializes in treating gynecologic cancers (gynecologic oncologist).
+If you're thought to have cervical cancer, you may be referred to a doctor who specializes in treating cancers that affect the female reproductive system (gynecologic oncologist).

 Here's some information to help you get ready for your appointment and what to expect from your doctor.